Ocelot-Social-Community/Ocelot-Social/CONTRIBUTING.md

 #### Environment Variable For Apple M1 Platform

-To set the following environment variable seems not be needed anymore, probably because Docker knows in its newest version on which CPU it runs and sets that to default.
 If you encounter trouble building the docker containers on an Apple M1 chip you can try to explicitly define the target platform docker builds and pulls images for:

 ```bash